-It was a cozy evening event organised by a local library in a small town.
+It was a cozy evening event organized by a local library in a small town.
 Anyone who wished to participate had been encouraged to pick up discarded books from one of six Prince Edward County libraries and produce something new from them.
 And voilà!
 Here is a sculpture-like dress made from glued book pages.
-There is a table lamp where a book is the pedestal upon which the two-sided picture shade emits soft light.
+There is a table lamp where a book is a pedestal upon which the two-sided picture shade emits the soft light.
 Next to them, a small beautiful sailboat is carved from the top end of a volume whose bottom end remains the intact half of the book.
 Yes, the remains of the book.
 Nobody reads this book anymore but it can still induce a romantic image.
 For the last time.

 At the end of October, the Prince Edward County Library and Archives together with Books & Company hosted the “2014 DiscARTed Art show – creations from discarded books” in Picton, Ontario.
 It was the 3rd annual show, so the tradition is already well established.
 The purpose of the event was to fundraise for the library and also for an upcoming local authors festival.
 Visitors could buy what they liked.
 Profits weren’t the main result – fun was.

 There is an uncanny feeling about the use of a book for something other than reading.
 Manufacturing something from books means first destroying a book.
 For me, who grew up in the Soviet Union, it is still sensitive – even though I have been writing a lot about the impending death of newspapers.
 It has been only about 80 years since the time when, in the blink of an eye, historically speaking, the rate of literacy in Russia was boosted from 30% to 90% thanks to the Bolshevik’s mega-program “LikBez” (“liquidation of illiteracy”).
 Having the memory of preliterate times, people still cling to the significance of book reading.
 “Don’t damage the book!” we were taught in school.